Last update: 01.22.2019

 There have also been user complaints about issues related to the UK servers and others, and that support was quite slow or useless.
 But these problems usually improve with time.

-All in all, our TunnelBear review has found that their speeds are quite fine for both the free and paid versions.
+All in all, our TunnelBear review has found that their download speeds are average to below average for both the free and paid versions, while the upload speeds are surprisingly high.
+Let’s take a look at the numbers:

 How to download and install it